Long-form posts on X, voice-first: when to use the format and how to write the 280-character hook

 • Skip section headers under 800 characters.
 The body should flow as one piece of prose at typical lengths.

-• Land the closing in your voice.
+• Land the closing in your style.
 The last sentence is the one most readers remember; don't end on a templated CTA.

 On the CTA